 What Is The History Of Asset Management?

-Asset management has always been needed.
+The history of asset management has its roots deep in centuries.
+People have always sought ways to manage their property.
 We’re surrounded by assets, from laptops to equipment to phones, and this has always been the case.
 Therefore, jobs from construction to healthcare have always needed to keep track of what they own.

 Since ancient Egyptian times, early asset registers have existed to manage what workers have owned and have had access to.
-Inventory lists have always been needed and have always been used.
+Inventory lists have long been needed and used.

 The benefit, therefore, has been seen throughout history that knowing what you own speeds up operations and creates a clear and transparent view of budgets and deadlines.